 The Secretary shall keep a record of all meetings of the organization, a roster of its members, resolutions of the organization, and a copy of the formal reports of its officers.

 In the case of a vacancy during the term of an Executive Board member, the President shall appoint, and with the simple majority vote of the Executive Board, the appointee shall complete the unexpired term.
 In the case of a vacancy in the office of President, the Executive Vice President shall serve as President until a meeting of the Executive Board, at which time the Executive Board shall elect a new president by a simple majority vote to complete the unexpired term.
 The Executive Board must hold a meeting with 60 days of the President’s vacancy.

 Elected and appointed officers of the New Jersey Young Democrats may be impeached by a simple majority at any regular or special meeting of the Executive Board.
 Upon passage, a resolution of impeachment must be forwarded to the accused within ten days.

 The hearing of an impeached elected or appointed officer must take place not less than 10 days but not more than 20 days following passage of said impeachment resolution.
-The hearing, convened by the Executive Board, shall be chaired the by President or, in the case of the President’s impeachment, by the Executive Vice President.
+The hearing, convened by the Executive Board, shall be chaired by the President or, in the case of the President’s impeachment, by the Executive Vice President.
 The impeached officer shall have the right to present witnesses in their defense, cross-examine witnesses for the prosecution, and to be represented by counsel.